Travel Tips

 General Precautions

-- Before leaving on your trip, scan your passport and email this as an attachment to yourself.
-In the same email, you also include the details of your credit cards, health insurance policy, driver license number, travelers checks etc. and what phone numbers to call in case the need may arise.
-Additionally, also carry a photocopy of these documents.
-This way you will always have a copy of these documents, if the originals or the copies are lost.
+- Before leaving on your trip, scan your passport and email it as an attachment to yourself.
+In the same email, you should also include the details of your credit cards, health insurance policy, driver’s license number, travelers checks, etc., and what phone numbers to call in case the need may arise.
+Additionally, carry a photocopy of these documents.
+This way, you will always have a copy of these documents if the originals or the copies are lost.

-- As far as possible, drink only bottled water during your trip.
+- Drink only bottled water during your trip.
 If bottled water is not available, bottled soft drinks or hot drinks such as coffee or tea are safe to drink at any given place.
-By following this precaution, there is less chance of falling sick during your trip.
+By following this precaution, you will have less chance of falling sick during your trip.

 - Dress conservatively.
-In particular, women should not wear any revealing clothing at public places with the exception of beaches and pools.
+In particular, women should not wear any revealing clothing at public places except for beaches and pools.

-- Carry enough money in local currency (Rupees) to meet your anticipated needs for at least 1-2 days as credit cards and travelers checks are not accepted in many places and currency exchange facilities are available at only few places.
+- Carry enough money in local currency (Rupees) to meet your anticipated needs for at least 1-2 days, as credit cards and traveler’s checks are not accepted in many places, and currency exchange facilities are available at only a few places.

 - Beware of pickpockets.
-Carry most of your money and other valuables such as a passport in a money belt that is worn under the clothing.
+Carry most of your money and other valuables, such as a passport, in a money belt that is worn under your clothing.
 Smaller amounts (equivalent of about $50-$200) could be kept in your wallet or purse.
 Be particularly careful of your wallet or purse when in a crowded place.

-- You should carry with you only those cards and valuable articles that you will need while you are in a market place or a day trip.
+- You should carry with you only those cards and valuable articles that you will need while you are in a marketplace or on a day trip.
 Other items should be deposited in a safe in your hotel (make sure to take a receipt for it).

-- There are few public bathrooms available in most places in India and many of them will not meet the hygienic standard that you may be used to.
-Further, some of them could be of the Asian-squatting type and they may not have any toilet paper.
+- There are few public bathrooms available in most places in India, and many of them will not meet the hygienic standards that you may be used to.
+Further, some of them could be of the Asian-squatting type, and they may not have any toilet paper.
 Hence, make use of the good and clean bathroom facilities whenever and wherever they are available.
 If you need to use such services, try those available in restaurants and hotels.
 It is also advisable to carry a roll of toilet paper in the bag when you are traveling [Go to Top]

 - Always keep an eye on your luggage and other belongings at all times.
 If you are traveling by an overnight train, buy a metal chain and a padlock and secure your luggage to the seat post before going to sleep.

-- Always carry some basic medicines such as Tylenol, Imodium (for treatment of loose motions) and those for common allergies.
-If you routinely need a particular medicine, make sure to take enough supply of it to last during your trip.
+- Always carry some basic medicines such as Tylenol, Imodium (for treatment of loose motions), and those for common allergies.
+If you routinely need a particular medicine, make sure to take enough of it to last during your trip.

 - The other useful items to keep with you include an Alarm Clock (as a clock or wake up service may not be available in a budget hotel), Torch light (in case there is a power blackout), mosquito repellant, sunglasses and flip-flops (or chappals) that you may need to wear in your hotel room or elsewhere when you are using the bathrooms.